 Retirement benefits are not simple.
-A myriad of questions need to be answered.
+Many questions need to be answered.
 What types of plans are available?
 Which one would best fit my individual needs and objectives?
 What about Social Security benefits?
 How will taxes come into play?
-Ultimately, these all come into play in answering the big question: How should I start planning for retirement?
+How should I start planning for retirement?

 - 401(k) plans

 - Individual retirement accounts (IRAs)

 - Pension plans

 Drafting the proper documentation and trusts, representing you during audits, and handling tax planning are all services we provide to our clients.
 As part of your estate plan, your retirement benefits planning should be well coordinated with the transfers, trust structures, and assets involved.
 This way, you maximize benefits while achieving optimum tax efficiency.